spiffe/tornjak/CONTRIBUTING.md

 ## Building Executables and Images

 Building Tornjak manually can be done with the Makefile.
-Notable make targets follow:
+Below is a list of local executable builds:
 - `make bin/tornjak-backend`: makes the Go executable of the Tornjak backend
 - `make bin/tornjak-manager`: makes the Go executable of the Tornjak manager
 - `make frontend-local-build`: makes the optimized ReactJS app locally for the Tornjak frontend.
 Uses environment variable configuration as in tornjak-frontend/.env

+And below is a list of container image builds:
 - `make image-tornjak-backend`: containerizes Go executable of the Tornjak backend
 - `make image-tornjak-manager`:containerizes Go executable of the Tornjak manager
 - `make image-tornjak-frontend`: containerizes React JS app for the Tornjak frontend
-- `make image-tornjak`: containerizes Tornjak backend with Tornjak frontend

 For usage instructions of the containers, please see our [USAGE document](./USAGE.md) to get started.

 ## Development

-We welcome all development attempt and contributions from the community.
+We welcome all development attempts and contributions from the community.
 The easiest place to start is by reviewing our code architecture diagrams available in our [api documentation](./docs/tornjak-ui-api-documentation.md#11-overview).

 ## Opening a pull request

-1. Fork/ clone the tornjak repo
+1. Fork the tornjak repo
 2. Ensure your branch is based on the latest commit in `dev`
-3. Commit changes to your fork
-4. Make sure your commit messages contain a `Signed-off-by: <your-email-address>` line (see `git-commit --signoff`) to certify the [DCO](/DCO)
+3. Commit changes to your fork.
+Make sure your commit messages contain a `Signed-off-by: <your-email-address>` line (see `git-commit --signoff`) to certify the [DCO](/DCO)
+4. Test your PR locally and ensure all tests in Github actions pass
 5. Open a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
   against the upstream `dev` branch